Graduateshotline

 Cost of TOEFL Exam

-TOEFL Fees ranges from $180-$300 depending on test center.
+TOEFL Fees ranges from $180-$300 or more depending on the test center.

 TOEFL Test centers, Dates and Fees